Cordyceps research

 • Invasiveness and an overall reduction of inflammation, especially in humans.

-Unsurprisingly, some of the most comprehensive research on Cordycepin has centred around its potential to act in the reduction of tumour sizes in cancer patients.
+Unsurprisingly, some of the most comprehensive research on Cordycepin has centred around its potential to reduce tumour sizes in cancer patients.

-It is not difficult to imagine that claims such as these have led to an enormous amount of research regarding just how it can help fight cancer.
+It is not difficult to imagine that such claims have led to enormous research regarding how it can help fight cancer.

 A further experiment involved thirty-three patients with Hepatitis B and a further eight patients with Cirrhosis.